2018 Philadelphia Eagles season: Week 4: at Tennessee Titans

 The Eagles played sparingly well for the first three-quarters holding Tennessee to just a field goal.
 Wentz threw for two TDs including one to Alshon Jeffery who made his 2018 debut after an offseason surgery which kept him out for the first three weeks.
 However, the Eagles broke down completely in the fourth allowing Marcus Mariota and the Titans to comeback and take a 20–17 late in the fourth.
 A 42-yard punt return by DeAndre Carter set up a 30-yard field goal by Jake Elliott tied the game leading to overtime.
 Elliott kicked a 37-yarder to give the Eagles the lead in overtime.
-The defense was unable to stop the Titans offense allowing a 4th-and-15 conversion.
+The defense was unable to stop the Titans offense, conceding multiple 4th down conversions on passes and through a crucial pass interference penalty.
 The drive ended with Mariota throwing a 10-yard TD to Corey Davis.
 The loss proved to be humiliating for the Eagles.
 Wentz in his second game back went 33/50 for 348 yards and two TDs.
 A defense decimated by injuries were once again criticized heavily for the loss.

 The loss dropped the Eagles to 2–2, tied for second place with the Cowboys.

 Week 5: vs. Minnesota Vikings

 In a rematch of last year's Conference Championship game, the Eagles dropped their second straight game of the season to Minnesota 23–21.
-A slow start aided with poor defensive play costed the Eagles as their rally attempt fell short.
+A slow start aided with poor defensive play cost the Eagles as their rally attempt fell short.

 With this loss, the Eagles matched their loss total from 2017.
 There were multiple plays that proved critical to the outcome, including a controversial roughing-the-passer call on Michael Bennett at the end of the first half that continued a touchdown-scoring drive, and a third-quarter Jay Ajayi fumble near the goal line.
 They were also flagged 3 times for illegal formation penalties, and Carson Wentz was flagged for intentional grounding that cost the Eagles an opportunity to kick a field goal with 9:33 left in the 4th quarter.

 The loss dropped the Eagles to 2–3, still tied for second place since Dallas lost later to the Texans in overtime.